+APPENDIX 1

-APPENDIX 1 Guidance Note - Fitting out of Shops
+Guidance Note - Fitting out of Shops

 - 1.0 The following notes set out the recommended approach towards the valuation of shop fitting in standard retail units.
 It is not intended to cover department stores, supermarkets or retail warehouses.
 It is intended to assist with the harmonisation of the approach to the valuation of shop fitting throughout Scotland. - 2.0 The preferred approach to valuation is to rely on comparable rental evidence to reflect the presence of such features as air conditioning, sprinklers and shop fitting.
 Where the basic rate analysed includes these features there will be no need for further adjustments.
 In other situations it may be possible to demonstrate a value difference (e.g. a percentage difference) in rental terms between those units containing these features and those without.
 The rates recommended in this guidance note are therefore only intended to be used where there is no clear local rental evidence available and the passing rents used to set the tone rate do not reflect the presence of these features. - 3.0 The rates shown in part 4 have been derived from the analysis of actual fitting out costs and have been adjusted to tone levels.
-They reflect the cost of a new fit out and it may be appropriate to depreciate these rates as set out in Basic Principles Report No.1 section 8.1.2. - 4.0 In situations where the rental agreement reflects shell condition it will be necessary to make an addition to reflect the rateable fitting out.
-Where actual costs are known an adjustment should be made to the basic rent to reflect fitting out or, in the absence of local evidence, the following additions should be applied:
+They reflect the cost of a new fit out and it may be appropriate to depreciate these rates as set out in Basic Principles Report No.1 section 8.1.2.

 Item Rate

-Air - conditioning £7/square metre
+Air - conditioning £9/square metre

 (costs based on cassette system)

-Sprinklers £3/square metre
+Sprinklers £7/square metre

-Shop Fitting £40/square metre
+Shop Fitting £70/square metre

-Shop Frontage £135/ metre
+Shop Frontage £370/ l/metre

-The rate for shop fitting excludes air conditioning, sprinklers and shop frontage.
+The rate for shop fitting excludes air conditioning, CCTV, sprinklers and shop frontage.
 It also excludes the cost of lifts, escalators, stairs and mezzanine floors.
 The presence of these latter features will be reflected in the reduction factor applied to the relevant floor.